kernelkit/kernelkit.github.io/_tabs/about.md

 order: 1
 ---

-Infix is a free, Linux-based, immutable[^1] operating system built on [Buildroot][2] and fully modeled in YANG using [sysrepo][3].
+[Infix][0] is a free, Linux-based, immutable[^1] operating system built on [Buildroot][2] and fully modeled in YANG using [sysrepo][3].
 This enables complete remote control and monitoring via NETCONF or RESTCONF.
 Originally designed for switches and routers, Infix now serves a broad range of use cases, including edge devices and security-critical applications.

 An immutable operating system significantly enhances security by design.
 Configuration and application data, including containers, are stored on